COAL STACKER DISMANTLING

 This project entailed the removal of a significantly deteriorated steel & concrete structure (the equivalent of a 30-storey building) within a fully operational Major-Hazard Facility.

-The technical solution in this instance, involved the utilisation of the World’s largest Heavy-Lift Luffing (HLL) Tower Crane, along with several innovative techniques to dismantle, as well as process significantly large structural components and vessels.
-The largest single complex lift, executed within an extremely limited operating footprint, was circa 195 tonne.
+The technical solution in this instance, involved the utilisation of the World’s largest Heavy-Lift Luffing Tower Crane (Favco M2480M), along with several innovative techniques to dismantle, as well as process significantly large structural components and vessels.
+The largest single complex lift, executed within an extremely limited operating footprint, was circa 197 tonne.

 Over a period of 24 months, more than 100,000 man-hours of extremely challenging de-commissioning, deconstruction & demolition procedures (not previously undertaken in Australia) were conducted without any safety incidents whatsoever.

-We enabled the project to be delivered in a timely manner, with a perfect safety record and within 3% of a budget to which we had committed four years previously.
+We enabled the project to be delivered in a timely manner, with a perfect safety record and 3% below a budget to which we had committed four-years previously.

 These works related to the safe dismantling and removal from site of the residual silos and steel structures associated with the dust-explosion experienced at this rural Mill.